hartenthaler/hh_extended_family/readme.md

 * whether extended summary statistics are displayed
 * whether partner chains count toward totals
 * whether the compact or enriched design is used
+* which thumbnail size is used in the enriched design
-* whether labels and relationship parameters are displayed
+* whether labels, SOSA numbers, and relationship parameters are displayed
 * whether relationship-path mouseover information is available for shown people
 * how place names are displayed in event boxes
 * whether the Print/PDF button is available